GoldenDog190/data-structures-and-algorithms-2/readme/readme-challenge-05.md

 # Singly Linked List
 <!-- Short summary or background information -->
-*Todays code challenge invoved creating linked lists with nodes.
+* Todays code challenge invoved creating linked lists with nodes.
 A linked list is a collection of ordered values that are stored in node objects.
-Nodes are an object used to hold a single value and a pointerto the next node.
+Nodes are an object used to hold a single value and a pointerto the next node.Collaborated with Edward Hou, Cristian Robles, and James Mansour on this code challenge.

 ## Challenge
 <!-- Description of the challenge -->